mark-haskins11792/If-Else-cctype/README.md

 # If-Else-cctype
-If else logic using cctype library
+If else logic using cctype functions.